GandhiNN/gandhinn.github.io/_drafts/2025-04-21-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 ## Extra: How does we handle rounding up of decimal numbers in Rust?
 As far as my knowledge goes, Rust does not provide a standard function to round up floating point numbers to the nearest N number (ala Excel's `=CEILING(<cell_num>, N))`).
 Thus, I am defining a custom mathematical function to achieve a similar behavior.

-In the above code snippet, you can see that I am using two custom math methods:
+In the `get_dpu_hours` code snippet, you see that I am using two custom math methods:
 1. `mathutil::ceiling()`: This method is used when a job runs less than 1 minute (60 seconds).
 This function has the following signature:

 {% highlight rust %}